xare/registration/README.md

 Once the password has been changed he will be allowed to use the moodle platform.

+The content of this repository should be installed inside the the /local/registration folder of a moodle site.

 ## NOTES

 This plugin consists on: